 In a world that is being reshaped in challenging ways, Politics and International Relations is where the action is.
-We provide real student engagement with small class sizes where professors know your name and what you’re about.
+You’ll learn why societies look the way they do, and how politics is the ultimate tool for change.
+Because of our smaller class sizes, you’ll get real student engagement, with professors know your name and what you’re about.
 Every year our students and faculty travel together to some of the most important sites of political action – in Canada, the United States, Africa and Europe.
-You learn why societies look the way they do, and how politics is the ultimate tool for change.

 The first job of our award-winning faculty is your success.
 You’ll receive an essential core education in international relations, Canadian politics, political theory, comparative and developing politics, plus law and public policy.
 Then you’re free to choose specialized third and fourth-year courses where you can explore and refine your interests.
 Engage with Canadian and international law.
 Practice negotiating peace in conflict zones.
 Learn how to change public policies that affect your own neighbourhood.
 When you’re done at King’s, you will have the knowledge and skills you need to work at great organizations or attend top grad schools.

 For Ontario high school students a minimum 80% final entrance average is required.
 Averages are calculated on the top six 4U or 4M credits including English 4U.

 College transfer students are required to have a minimum cumulative average of "B" or better in an acceptable one-year certificate (General Arts and Sciences, Pre-Health Science, Human Services Foundation) or completed diploma.
 College transfer students may earn up to a maximum of five transfer credits.
 Individual courses must have a minimum achievement of 60% to be considered for transfer credit.

 King’s projects a minimum 65% for admission for students transferring from another Canadian University.
 A maximum of ten transfer credit may be granted.
 Individual courses must have a minimum achievement of 60% to be considered for transfer credit.

 Courses in Politics and International Relations may include: